mikeroyal/Kotlin-Guide/README.md

 [kotlinx-io](https://github.com/Kotlin/kotlinx-io) is a multiplatform library for processing binary data, working with memory blocks, interacting with the platform, and performing other low level operations.

 [kotlinx-knit](https://github.com/Kotlin/kotlinx-knit) is a tool that produces Kotlin source example files and tests from markdown documents with embedded snippets of Kotlin code.
 It also helps to add links to the API documentation website into the documents and has a few other helpful markdown-management features.

-[Kotlin Xcode compatibility Gradle plugin](https://github.com/Kotlin/xcode-compat) is a plugin is used by [AppCode](https://jetbrains.com/appcode) to set up Kotlin/Native project along with Xcode.

 ## Contribute